 Major Program of Studies at FSU: (92 hours)

-The B.F.A. student is assessed each semester to review competencies and must maintain a 3.00 GPA in major requirements and a 2.50 or better in all coursework.
+The B.F.A. student is assessed each semester to review competencies and must maintain a 3.00 GPA in major requirements and a 3.00 overall or better GPA in all coursework.

 TPA 2201 (3) Introduction to Technical Theatre

 Performance: (62 hours)

 TPP 3265 (3) Acting for the Camera